TrystanLea/blog/pages/en/heatpumpradiators.md

     MWT 40C (20C room) = 2146W x (10K / 50K) ^ 1.3 = 652W
     MWT 45C (20C room) = 2146W x (10K / 50K) ^ 1.3 = 871W

-As we can see, running at 30C which would give a really good COP provides 8x less heat output than at the radiator design temperature of 70C!
-This means that either you either need much larger radiators, more radiators or/and longer heating system run times to provide the same amount of heat energy into the house.
+As we can see, running at 30C which would give a really good COP provides 8x less heat output than at the radiator design temperature of 70C.
+This means that either you either need larger radiators, more radiators or/and longer heating system run times to provide the same amount of heat energy into the house.

-I've been able to make it work with these standard screwfix kudox double panel radiators in our house, see the Room by room heat loss calculation and radiator sizing on [this page](roombyroomheatloss2).
-If you cant make it work, its worth considering fan assisted radiators which give much greater heat outputs from much more compact radiators dimensions such as the [Dimplex SmartRad](https://www.dimplex.co.uk/smartrad).
+If space is at a premium it is worth considering fan assisted radiators which give much greater heat outputs from much more compact dimensions.
+E.g [Dimplex SmartRad](https://www.dimplex.co.uk/smartrad).

 ### 5kW EcoDan ASHP Performance at different operating conditions